7 Easy and Healthy Camping Recipes

 We are huge fans of Thai food, and we find ourselves craving it.
 Like ALL the time.

 We’re going to come right out and say it: This is not authentic Pad Thai.
 Duh.
-We’ve spent 2+ years in Thailand and have taken Thai cooking courses, so we are well aware.
-Trust us, you really don’t want to have a bottle of fish sauce in your campervan in the heat of summer.
+We’ve spent 1.5 years living and traveling in Thailand and have taken Thai cooking courses, so we are well aware.
+But trust us, you really don’t want to have a bottle of fish sauce in your campervan in the heat of summer.

 But this recipe is so good, that we don’t think you’ll care.
 Plus, it’s way healthier than traditional Pad Thai (nobody needs a whole cup of sugar in their dinner!).